hopsoft/hopsoft.github.io/_posts/2012-12-05-monitor-mixin.md

   - threading
   - software
   - programming
-layout: wisewords
+layout: post
 ---

-{% include breadcrumb.html %}

-There are some good reasons to use MonitorMixin instead of the plain old Mutex when writing multi-threaded code in Ruby.
+There are good reasons to use MonitorMixin instead of the plain old Mutex when writing multi-threaded code in Ruby.
 Namely to avoid deadlocks.

 Consider this example.